-Also, there will be a diveristy and inclusion module which we are finalising details for and every delegate will have a 1 hour one-to-one coaching session to reinforce learning and discuss an action plan for their organisation or client.
+Every delegate will have a 1 hour one-to-one coaching session to reinforce learning and discuss an action plan on their personal growth.

 "It was a really great training event - loads of practical advice that I can put into place straight away." - Celia Moran, Press and Communications Manager